NNDesignDeepLearning/NNDesignDeepLearning/Readme.md

 common language, it can be difficult to see the commonalities across network architectures.

-Both textbooks contain detailed examples, numerous solved problems and comprehensive demonstration software.
-In addition, the books' straightforward organization -- with each chapter divided into the following sections: Objectives, Theory and Examples, Summary of Results, Solved Problems, Epilogue, Further Reading, and Exercises -- makes it an excellent tool for independent learning and continued reference.
+Both textbooks contain detailed examples, many solved problems and comprehensive demonstration software.
+In addition, the books' straightforward organization -- with each chapter divided into the following sections: Objectives, Theory and Examples, Summary of Results, Solved Problems, Epilogue, Further Reading, and Exercises -- makes them excellent tools for independent learning and continued reference.

 This site contains a folder for each chapter of each book.
 Each folder has a Docs subfolder containing PDF files of the chapter and associated slides.
 For chapters covering code, there is a